oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 {"status": 200}
 ```

 Case Two: the Command failed due to a syntax error in the Command.
-Optional status text is ignored by the openc2 producer, but may be added to provide error details for debugging or logging.
+Optional status text is ignored by the Producer, but may be added to provide error details for debugging or logging.

 ```
 {